Egypt to face pain before gain after massive currency devaluation

 However, authorities are under pressure to do more to protect people from the economic reforms.
 On the day after the currency peg was scrapped, officials said they would boost spending on a consumer subsidy scheme and keep the price of bread flat, even though the devaluation makes it more expensive to import wheat.

-That will slow Egypt's drive to cut a huge state budget deficit that totaled 12.2 percent of gross domestic product in the fiscal year through last June.
+That will slow Egypt's drive to cut a huge state budget deficit that totalled 12.2 percent of gross domestic product in the fiscal year through last June.

 Partly because of the devaluation, the government could overshoot its 9.8 percent deficit target for the current year by several percentage points, Desoki said.